leejo/leejo.github.io/_posts/2021-01-18-whats-with-all-the-monopoloys.md

 **Monopoly Is Designed To Suck**

 That's the entire point of the game, to demonstrate the inequality in land/property monopoly[^2].
-It's about as enjoyable to play as a version of Snake and Ladders that has no snakes or ladders.
+It's about as enjoyable to play as a version of Snakes and Ladders that has no snakes or ladders.
 It's purely luck based, another point of the mechanics, and is often played with "house rules" that drag the experience out over a number of hours rather than keeping it to less than twenty minutes of hate[^3].

 You roll the dice, you move your piece, you buy (or someone else buys) the property you land on.
 Repeat until all players but one go bankrupt.
 There's literally no strategy in this game.
 None: `10 ROLL; 20 BUY OR PAY; 30 GOTO 10;`